-The majority of attendees – approximately 80% will be Australian, with a significant New Zealander contingent (10-15%).
+When held in NZ there is usually an even split of Australian and New Zealand attendees at 40% each.
 The remainder of attendees are from countries such as the United States, Canada and the United Kingdom, with a very small number of attendees from Europe.

 Approximately 80% of attendees are male, however the number of female attendees has risen steadily over the years.
 Just under 25% of speakers at last year's conference were female.

 It is reasonable to assume a VERY HIGH level of technical competence amongst conference attendees.
 Many work in highly skilled occupations such as systems administration, network administration, software development and infrastructure management.
 Other attendees have at least a general understanding of computing, Linux and systems administration and are likely to work in affiliated professions such as technical writing or technology management.

 The vast majority of attendees are over 18, although many people choose to bring their children with them, so young people are likely to be seen around the venue, and could possibly be present in your talk.

 Many attendees are associated with a wide range of organisations and have affiliations with universities, scientific research organisations, private technology companies and government departments.
 Many attendees have no organisational affiliations and fund their conference attendance privately as 'Hobbyists'.